• pankajcd@gmail.com

 But where is this race leading to?

-The former CEO of Twitter and Tesla CEO, Elon Musk, who isn’t usually known for expressing regret a lot publicly, lamented that he had committed mistakes in forming the company that became OpenAI, the originator of the game-changing ChatGPT artificial intelligence company.
+The former CEO of Twitter and Tesla CEO, Elon Musk, lamented that he had committed mistakes in forming the company that became OpenAI, the originator of the game-changing ChatGPT artificial intelligence company.

 Musk thinks the world is woefully unprepared for the impact of AI.
 The technology will hit people “like an asteroid”, he said revealing that he had used his only one-on-one meeting with the then President Barack Obama to push for the AI regulation.
 He proposed a six-month ban on artificial intelligence to ensure better planning and management.